 (ii) a party to the application does not appear.

-(3) An application made under this Act to the Magistrates Court shall be made to the court at the place nearest to the place where the premises the subject of the proceedings are situated but, with the consent of the parties, may be made to the court at any other place.
+(3) An application made under this Act to the Magistrates Court shall be made to the court at the place nearest to the place where the premises the subject of the proceedings are situated.

+(4) Subsection (3) does not prevent the Magistrates Court from making an order under the Magistrates Court (Civil Proceedings) Act 2004 section 22 that proceedings under this Act are to be conducted at another place in the State.

 [Section 13A inserted by No. 59 of 2004 s.
-119.]
+119; amended by No. 60 of 2011 s.
+12.]

 13B.
 Appeals from decisions of a registrar